 Jobs vs. Internships vs. Careers: What’s the Difference?

 A job is something you do for money.
-They can be long-term or short-term, high-paying or low-paying, seasonal or full-time.
-There is a wide variety of jobs available, and most people will have many across their lifetime.
-An internship is a type of job that is built to be a learning experience.
-There is often a set end date, and built in learning and supervision throughout.
+They can be long term or short term, high paying or low paying, seasonal or full time.
+There are a wide variety of jobs available, and most people will have many jobs across their lifetime.
+An internship is short-term learning experience for a job or field.

-A career is the summation of your professional journey, including things like your education, work experience, volunteering, etc. It is a lifelong path, with no real beginning or end.
+A career is the summation of your professional journey, including things like your education, work experience, volunteering, etc. You can think of your career as a lifelong path.

 Featured Articles